 A new home.

 This move was not really an optional thing, I had to go.
 I had to move and leave everything I knew behind.
 It seemed so unfair that I had to go just because my parents wanted to.
-Though it was me who was to be shifted, no one asked about what I wanted.
-Definitely, my parents did ask me if I was fine with the shift to a place half-way across the country — all the way from Hyderabad to Pune — but we all knew that I had no real say in the matter.
-I was going to be displaced in a boarding school, where I was to be fine, and the shift should not have mattered?
+Though it was me who was moving, no one asked about what I wanted.
+Of course, my parents did ask me if I was fine with the shift to a place half-way across the country — all the way from Hyderabad to Pune — but we all knew that I had no real say in the matter.
+I was in a boarding school, so why should it matter to me?

 Hyderabad was home, I spoke the language, I knew the city like the back of my hand, and I loved it.
 I loved the food, the culture, the mix of Islamic and South Indian rituals.
 It was all so comforting.
 I knew the way to the mall and the way to Golconda Fort.
 I knew every nook and corner of Hyderabad, of home.

 Hyderabad was, and still is a great city but it took me a while to realize that it was not the only city where I could have had fun.